Tuition Benefit Frequently Asked Questions

 The benefit is based on the campus where the student is enrolled.

-If a graduate student takes an undergraduate class he or she will be charged graduate tuition and receive up to the maximum amount for graduate IU Tuition Benefit.
+If a graduate student takes an undergraduate class, they will be charged the graduate tuition rate and tuition will be covered up to the graduate IU Tuition Benefit dollar maximum.

 5. What will my benefit be for the graduate or professional programs?